Martina Kuenz

 Martina Kuenz (born 1 November 1994) is an Austrian freestyle wrestler.
 At the 2018 World Wrestling Championships held in Budapest, Hungary, she won one of the bronze medals in the women's 72 kg event.
-She is also a four-time medalist at the European Wrestling Championships.
+She is also a five-time medalist at the European Wrestling Championships.

 Career

 In 2010, Kuenz competed in the girls' freestyle 70 kg event at the Summer Youth Olympics held in Singapore.
 She finished in 5th place.
 In 2013, she was eliminated in her first match in the 67 kg event at the European Wrestling Championships held in Tbilisi, Georgia.

 Kuenz represented Austria at the 2015 European Games in Baku, Azerbaijan; she lost her bronze medal match in the 69 kg event.
 She also represented Austria four years later in the 76 kg event at the 2019 European Games in Minsk, Belarus.
 In this competition, she was eliminated by Natalia Vorobieva of Russia in the repechage.

 In 2019, Kuenz won the silver medal in the 76 kg event at the European Wrestling Championships held in Bucharest, Romania.
 In the final, she lost against Yasemin Adar of Turkey.

 In January 2021, Kuenz won the gold medal in the 76 kg event at the Grand Prix de France Henri Deglane 2021 held in Nice, France.
 In March 2021, she competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 She did not qualify as she lost her match in the semi-finals against Natalia Vorobieva.
 Kuenz also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.
 She lost her match in the semi-finals against Yasemin Adar of Turkey and she then also lost her bronze medal match against Milaimys Marín of Cuba.